-We offer a full range of divorce and relationship dissolution services – helping you with the divorce or separation itself as well as any child care, financial and business issues.
+We offer a full range of divorce and relationship dissolution services helping you with the divorce or separation itself, the process of divorce, and child care, financial and business issues.

-Protecting the security and wellbeing of your children during divorce or separation is likely to be your number one priority.
+Protecting the security and wellbeing of your children during relationship breakdown, divorce or separation is likely to be your number one priority.

-Child arrangements, maintenance and practical issues such as schools, holidays and religious upbringing, are just some of the issues that you will need to reach agreement on to create clarity and avoid future disputes.
+Child arrangements, maintenance and practical issues such as schools, holidays and religious upbringing are just some of the issues you will need to reach an agreement on to create clarity and avoid future disputes.

 Dividing your financial assets when you are going through a divorce, can be difficult.
 In addition to any property and investments, you may also need to consider ongoing spousal maintenance and pension provision, as well as possible future financial claims.

 The division of assets by the court is dependent on a broad range of factors, including the financial needs, resources and standard of living enjoyed by you and your partner.